lsa-pucrs/donnie-assistive-robot-sw/proxies/README.md

-# to install the sound proxy
-just put "instalationSoundProxy.patch" it in the player's directory and apply it with the following:
+# The Sound Player Proxy

+This proxy enables Donnie to play audio files formats such as wav, mp3, among others.

+# Installation

+This patch must be added to Player BEFORE compiling the Donnie's drivers.
+Just move this patch file to player's home directory and run:
-$ patch -p1 -i intalationProxySound.patch
+$ patch -p1 -i instalationProxySound.patch